 At the transport layer, the network must evolve to allow applications to make effective use of the resources offered by the network.
 The increasingly heterogeneous and dynamic nature of the network is not exposed by traditional APIs.
 We must make applications aware that the network is not constant, and that the services and features offered depend on the location in which the application terminal is located.
 Available services, and their accessibility, vary from location to location, as does name resolution, routing, transport performance, and policy and privacy constraints.
-Network functionality varies - yet this is not exposed to the applications or higher layer protocols.
-At minimum, we must expose this heterogeneity to the applications: making the very different network functions and features visible, supporting multi-path and multicast services where offered, and allowing applications to understand their network environment, probe and use appropriate transport protocols, and make best use of the features and services offered by the network in which they find themselves.
+Network functionality varies - yet this is not exposed to the applications: making the very different network functions and features visible, supporting multi-path and multicast services where offered, and allowing applications to understand their network environment, probe and use appropriate transport protocols, and make best use of the features and services offered by the network in which they find themselves.
 The Transport Services and Post Sockets work in the IETF Internet standards community is a first step in this direction, moving beyond the limitations of Berkeley Sockets and starting to embed a policy-compliant intelligence into the stack to help applications make best use of the network, but it is only a start and more needs to be done.